-- increase the levels of and access to anon anges, newticularly in more dones when Urban communities increase the levels of and access to open space, particularly in more dense urban and a by increasing the properties of developed by lend to and Orban communities areas by increasing the proportion of developable land; and A II promote better street and building design and improve natural surveillance All through a reduction in private car parking space. mproved protection of the existing housing stock may: provide better long-term security for renters; Non house owning residents safeguard existing homes for long-term residential purposes; All improve residential amenity by reducing the prevalence of uses associated with detrimental amenity impacts; All promote community cohesion through an increased permanent population; and All improve the affordability of housing by a return to residential of currently non- residential properties.
-All lore stringent locational and design requirements for cycle parking may: promote sustainable travel and less reliance on carbon emitting transportation; All in the case of cycle hire safeguarding, improve access to opportunity where the Young people and children purchase and storage of a bike is an economic or societal barrier; and Those who have low or no wealth Those on low income encourage investment in the active travel network.
-All lore sustainable buildings and developments may: result in more efficient buildings and a reduction in energy bills; All result in a reduction in the effects of fuel poverty; and Those who have low or no wealth Those on low income People in receipt of benefits People in receipt of pensions Vulnerable families encourage innovative design.
+• increase the levels of and access to open space, particularly in more dense urban Urban communities areas by increasing the proportion of developable land; and promote better street and building design and improve natural surveillance All through a reduction in private car parking space. mproved protection of the existing housing stock may: provide better long-term security for renters; Non house owning residents safeguard existing homes for long-term residential purposes; All improve residential amenity by reducing the prevalence of uses associated with detrimental amenity impacts; All promote community cohesion through an increased permanent population; and All improve the affordability of housing by a return to residential of currently non- residential properties.
+All More stringent locational and design requirements for cycle parking may: • promote sustainable travel and less reliance on carbon emitting transportation; All • in the case of cycle hire safeguarding, improve access to opportunity where the Young people and children purchase and storage of a bike is an economic or societal barrier; and Those who have low or no wealth Those on low income encourage investment in the active travel network.
+All More sustainable buildings and developments may: result in more efficient buildings and a reduction in energy bills; All result in a reduction in the effects of fuel poverty; and Those who have low or no wealth Those on low income People in receipt of benefits People in receipt of pensions Vulnerable families encourage innovative design.
 All

 A network of goods distribution hubs have the potential to: reduce the number of HGVs making deliveries resulting in reduced noise, Those who live on principle vibration and congestion for road-side residents; and thoroughfares promote community cohesion by being located into established community All centres or by safeguarding more fragile existing facilities which are underused.
 The requirement for place briefs could: provide the opportunity for engagement throughout the lifecycle of City Plan 2030; and All create new active travel routes to new developments and through existing All developments, promoting community cohesion and access to opportunity.
 Extension of support in principle for office and commercial developments to other defined centres has the potential to: increase access to opportunity and spend in local economies; All promote mixed communities; and All reduce the need for travel.
-All More inclusive and innovative economic growth has the potential to: promote access to more diverse employment opportunities and a more vibrant city in terms of access to goods and services.
-All ensure more equitable access to buildings and developments; and Those who live in areas of deprivation allow persons to remain in their local area if their circumstances change.
+All More inclusive and innovative economic growth has the potential to: promote access to more diverse employment opportunities and a more vibrant All city in terms of access to goods and services. ensure more equitable access to buildings and developments; and Those who live in areas of deprivation allow persons to remain in their local area if their circumstances change.
 Disabled people Older people and people in their middle years Families with a child under 1 Larger Families (3+ children) A restriction on the proportion of studios in purpose-built student accommodation Students as well as a requirement for these developments to meet the same internal and external amenity requirements for mainstream housing should reduce social isolation and create better and more diverse living environments.